-You are writing a work email and start second guessing yourself – how should you address the group?
+You are writing a work email and start second-guessing yourself – how should I address the group?
 Which word is appropriate and have I spelled it correctly?
+The good news is that you can’t go wrong in this situation because all are acceptable.

 You are better off using coworker, it is an accepted spelling by authoritative dictionaries, is more widely used and also more efficient with fewer characters.